 Some information on the BMW FZV Antenna Amplifier

 I just finished doing a little testing on the FZV antenna amplifier.
-No, mine isn't bad.
 I'm doing this because there have been a few people telling me that they can't code their key to their car (See recoding procedure) and are wondering if replacing the relays will help.
 NO, it won't help.
-The relays will only help in cases where one or more door locks don't lock or unlock.
+The relays will only help in cases where one or more door locks don't unlock (and in very rare cases won't lock).
 If your key doesn't start the car please check out my EWS web page.
-If your car doesn't do anything when the key fob buttons are pressed, no locking, no unlocking, no trunk release, no interior lights (when unlock is pressed), no alarm beep then recoding may help.
-If any one of those do function then recoding will NOT help.
-The key and car are already in sync.
+If your car doesn't do anything when the key fob buttons are pressed, no locking, no unlocking, no trunk release, no interior lights (when unlock is pressed), no alarm beep then recoding may help, but, first check one thing.
+Get in the car, close all the doors, put the key in the ignition turn it to On then turn it back to Off.
+Open the door, the car should beep at you to tell you that a key is still in the ignition.
+Now remove the key, if the car continues to beep then there is a problem with the key sense switch in the ignition.
+If a key is sensed in the ignition it will inhibit all key fob functions.
+If the car stops beeping when the key is removed then ry recoding the key, but, only if the car does not respond to any of the key fob buttons.
+Note that if the car continues to beep after the key is removed DO NOT perform the key recode procedure.
+The car won't accept it and performing the button sequence on the key will unsync the key from the car.
 If the car intermittantly responds to the key fob or if there is not response and key recoding didn't help then there are several possible causes.
 It could be the key fob itself or the battery, it could be the antenna on the rear windshield (in the rear view mirror on the convertible) it could be the FZV antenna amplifier, it could be the GM5 or the wiring.
 So far I've only seen problems where the FZV antenna amp was bad and replacing it solved the problem.
 I've heard on the forums that replacing the battery has solved problems for people.
+A lot of people incorrectly assume that it must be the battery.
+If the car only fails to LOCK and no interior lights come on when lock is pressed then it could be the battery.
+A low battery condition causes problems with LOCKING only.
+A bad battery will cause no functions to work, but, rarely will a battery go from working properly to bad in a short period of time.
+Even the low battery condition can come and go over the course of weeks due to battery temperature, with cold temperatures making the problem worse.
+If you still suspect the key is bad and want it fixed or want the P/N for a new one then go over to my E46 key web page.

 Ok, so let me start off with a brief explanation of how the whole system works.
-When a button on the key fob is pressed a digital message is modulated on a 315MHz (453MHz on some cars) carrier and transmitted like a little radio station.
-An antenna on the rear window glass (in the rear view mirror on convertibles) receives the RF signal and sends it to the FZV antenna amplifier located on the C-pillar usually on the left hand side (on convertibles it's located in the rear view mirror).
+When a button on the key fob is pressed a digital message is modulated on a 315MHz (433MHz on some cars) carrier and transmitted like a little radio station.
+An antenna on the rear window glass (in the rear view mirror on convertibles or in the tailgate lid on wagons) receives the RF signal and sends it to the FZV antenna amplifier located on the C-pillar usually on the left hand side (on convertibles it's located in the rear view mirror housing).
 Here it is on my 4-door with the C-pillar cover removed.

 E46Fanatics thread on the differences between the 1999-2001 and 2002-2005 FZV antenna amplifiers. http://forum.e46fanatics.com/showthread.php?t=662688